Click documents related to visitation:

 You can bring items for patients when you come to visit.
 Please give these items to Reception staff for screening when you check in.
 To make sure you only bring items that are allowed, you can:

 You may bring food to enjoy during a visit, or purchase hot and cold food and beverages from the Kirkbride Café in Salem and the Valley Café in Junction City.
+If your visit takes place in the Kirkbride Café or Valley Café, you may bring your debit card to purchase a meal or snack to enjoy while the café is open.
 Visitors must discard or take any leftovers with them when they leave.
 With the exception of the Crossroads program, patients may not bring food back to their unit.

 When bringing food from outside the hospital: